RaphielGang/Telegram-Paperplane/README.md

 ## Getting your own userbot up and running:

+**Carfully read this entire guide before cloning so you don't end up getting stuck.
+When followed properly you'll end up with your userbot up and running after following it.**

 ### Before you start:
 Get your api-id (called `API_KEY` in this bot) and API_HASH from my.telegram.org.